-Students not properly prepared may be required to complete the following foundation courses below, before taking 600-level courses.
+Before taking 600-level courses, the following foundational courses may be required if a student has not already successfully passed equivalent courses.
 A grade of "C" or better must be earned in each foundational course to show proficiency.
 Foundational course hours are not included in the credits required for graduation.